Team Mumu's Geocaching Page

 Henninger Ridge (GCD6D3) on February 17, 2003:

 Before geocaching, we never made it more than half way up the Mount Wilson Toll road, though we often hiked part way up and turned around.
 Finally, thanks to geocaching, we got all the way up to Henninger and commemorated the better shape we're in with a cache hide.
 This is another fairly private spot where deer can sometimes be seen.
+I replaced the original tupperware with a large ammo box in May, 2004 and it's still in place despite fires that swept through the area in 2009.

 John and Mav Location Contents